patience4711/RPI-APS-inverters/README.md

 can drop your wifi credentials.
 At reboot the accesspoint **RadioAP** is started.

 ## CHANGELOG
+**version RPI-ECU-v2_7**  08 june 2022  upgrade archive
+- added healthcheck of influxdb
+- fixed a bug in send a zigbeecommand

 **version RPI-ECU-v2_6**  30 may 2022  upgrade archive
 - removed limit of 20 in database query
 - added a value validation to prevent erratical energy values